Table Of Contents

 2) Tax Support: They help businesses and individuals prepare taxes, follow tax laws and plan their taxes in a smart and legal way.

-3) Business Advice: They guide companies on how to work better, improve processes, reduce costs and grow successfully.
+3) Business Advice: They guide companies on how to work better, improve processes, reduce costs, and grow successfully.

 6) Financial Deals and Planning: They support companies when they buy or sell businesses, need valuation help or require financial planning and restructuring.

-7) Legal Support (in some countries): They offer legal advice related to business, tax and workplace matters.
+7) Legal Support (in Some Countries): They offer legal advice related to business, tax, and workplace matters.

 The Sources of Revenue for the Big Four Accounting Firms